alcachofa/Rococo/README.md

 A dark, personal, warm theme for TextMate.

-I don't like bright-on-dark themes, they burn my eyes, then:

-* the white is not white
-* the background is not black

 I named it Rococo after the yellowish white(s) I put on the theme which remember me the rococo style, but as you can see it is rather minimal.